 Financial risk management

-(Financial Statements 2023)
+(Financial Statements 2024)

 The TVO Group’s guiding financial principles are to ensure access to adequate liquidity reserves and, secondly, to reduce volatility in cash flows deriving form short and medium-term fluctuations in the financial markets.

-In accordance with the Company’s Finance Policy, derivative instruments are entered into only with hedging purposes and they should qualify for hedge accounting under IFRS.
+hedging purposes and they should qualify for hedge accounting under IFRS.

 Liquidity risk

 Liquidity and refinancing risk is defined as the amount by which earnings and cash flows are affected as a result of the Company not being able to secure sufficient financing.
-In addition to maintaining sufficient liquid assets and committed credit lines, the TVO Group aims to diminish the refinancing risk by spreading the maturity dates of its loans and different financing sources as much as possible.
+In addition to sufficient liquid assets and committed credit lines, the TVO Group aims to diminish the refinancing risk by spreading the maturity dates of its loans and different financing sources as much as possible.

 Market risk